lloydjatkinson/xkcd-web-component/README.md

 ### What is this?

-This is a demonstration of a Web Component written using the Vue Javscript framework.
+This is a demonstration of a Web Component written using the Vue Javascript framework.
 It fetches xkcd comics - either the latest or the specified number.
 This is a standard Vue SFC (single-file component) that is then wrapped up in a Web Component by using Vue CLI.
 Either the Vue SFC or the Web Component can be used.

 ### What is a Web Component?